eccentriccoder01/VoyageVista/README.md

 ## Contributing is fun🧡

 Enhance VoyageVista with your contributions!
-Whether you have innovative suggestions, spot bugs, or wish to introduce new features. ontributions of any kind from anyone are always welcome🌟❕
+Whether you have innovative suggestions, spot bugs, or wish to introduce new features.
+Contributions of any kind from anyone are always welcome🌟❕

 Your insights are invaluable to us.
 Reach out to our support team for any inquiries, feedback, or concerns.